moj-analytical-services/user-guidance/source/documentation/tools/airflow/instructions/dag-pipeline.md

 2. Create a new python file and give it an appropriate name.
 Name the file copy\_file\_s3.py if you are creating an example pipeline

-3. If you are creating an example pipeline, paste the DAG example as-is but replace <<username>> and delete the comments
+3. If you are creating an example pipeline, paste the DAG example as-is but replace <<username>> making sure to include quotation marks

+4. Delete the comments

-4. If you are creating your own pipeline modify the IMAGE\_TAG, REPO\_NAME, ROLE, owner, dag\_id, scheduling and env\_vars as appropriate.
+5. If you are creating your own pipeline modify the IMAGE\_TAG, REPO\_NAME, ROLE, owner, dag\_id, scheduling and env\_vars as appropriate.
 You can also add additional tasks if required but stick to one DAG per python file.

 ### Using a High-Memory Node (Optional)